AbdeslamChouimet/numtap/README.md

 ## Overview

 Numtap combines a streamlined architecture with a rich feature set, powered by a customized `mathjs` core.
 Whether you need a quick result or a persistent calculation session, Numtap delivers with minimal overhead and maximum utility.
-Version 1.2.0 introduces expanded unit conversions (e.g., temperature and volume), multilingual error messages, and optimized performance—perfect for professionals and hobbyists alike.
+It supports advanced scientific functions, unit conversions, and a fully multilingual interface—perfect for professionals and hobbyists alike.

 ---